Johntaa/laravel-captcha/README.md

 ## Installation

+## Note: This Script Requires GD extension to be installed

 The Captcha Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the `mews/captcha` package and setting the `minimum-stability` to `dev` (required for Laravel 4.1) in your